 Firstly, reforming our global financial architecture so we unlock a significant increase in quality public and private finance for the SDGs and climate action, with the need estimated at least $2.4 trillion annually by 2030; Secondly, creating a data-driven set of match-making platforms whereby global finance connects with an improving pipeline of national and local projects and policies for people and planet; Thirdly, connecting local to global campaigns and movements so that leadership is renewed to mitigate populism and drive systemic multilateral change for the next decade and beyond.

-In 1995, Jamie was working on a documentary series in Ethiopia – a country spending more on servicing unjust “cold war-era” debts than on health or education.
-This gave him an idea – the “Drop the Debt” campaign – drop the debts of highly indebted poor countries that commit to invest the freed up funds in their people and fight corruption.
-Jamie persuaded Bono to spearhead the campaign and, with others, successfully secured the cancellation of Ethiopia’s national debt, as well as a further US$110 billion dollars of debt for some of the world’s poorest countries.
+Jamie’s entrepreneurial advocacy journey started in 1995 when working with partners of Christian Aid in Ethiopia – a country spending more on servicing unjust “cold war-era” debts than on health or education.
+This gave him the idea of the “Drop the Debt” campaign – dropping the debts of highly indebted poor countries that commit to invest the freed-up funds in their people and fight corruption.
+Jamie persuaded Bono to spearhead the campaign and, with others, built a broad coalition of campaigners who successfully secured the cancellation of Ethiopia’s national debt, as well as US$110 billion dollars of debt for some of the world’s poorest countries.

 Over the next two decades, first at DATA.org then at ONE.org, Jamie worked with partners to combine evidence-based policies and public campaigning to launch many successful global health, anti-poverty and anti-corruption campaigns.
 In 2015, Jamie, ONE and partners helped persuade world leaders to agree the 2030 Global Goals for Sustainable Development.